We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 If you can't wait for the thankyou_page_visit to appear in the list, you can go to the Configure > Conversions and instantly make the conversion.
 Click New conversion event and add the event name there.

-This option allows you to create a thankyou_page_visit event as a conversation without waiting for 24 hours until it shows on the Events page.
+This option lets you create the thankyou_page_visit conversion right away, without waiting the 24 hours for it to show on the Events page.

 In situations when the event is being sent to GA4 from the website's code or Google Tag Manager, organize your event naming convention better and generate more specific events.